Telephone counselling

 Sometimes formal counselling isn’t required and our telephone befriending service could be more suitable.
 You may be managing well, but you could benefit from a regular friendly chat with one of our trained befrienders.

-Most importantly we want to help you either by supporting you directly with counselling, or by presenting alternative options such as our befriending service.
+Most importantly we want to help you by supporting you directly with counselling, or by presenting alternative options such as our befriending service.

 Group support